nbroad1881/senti-news/ReadMe.md

 # Sentinews
-This package contains craping tools and sentiment analyzers for a sentiment analysis project focused on news headlines about US presidential candidates in the 2020 election.
+This package contains scraping tools and sentiment analyzers for a sentiment analysis project focused on news headlines about US presidential candidates in the 2020 election.
 See more at ([sentimentr.nmbroad.com](sentimentr.nmbroad.com)).

 ## Background
 I thought it would be interesting to see if trends in sentiment toward candidates could be seen in news headlines.
 Even though journalism is meant to be objective, small amounts of subjectivity can show up now and again.
 Most people know that CNN and Fox News are on opposite sides of the political viewpoint spectrum.
 CNN is the more liberal one and Fox the more conservative.